With a lack of skilled workers, MC3 knew that a tube laser-cutting machine was the answer to higher throughput and higher accuracy

 MC3 also has a Mazak OPTIPLEX flat sheet laser-cutting machine in an EMC FMS automation system.
 Initially, they were just looking to upgrade to newer laser technology, but the automation just made sense, Klassen explained, “Being able to run lights out just made sense when we were looking for the new laser.”
 As MC3 continues to grow, so does their capacity.
 “We are currently considering adding a second laser to that cell so that we’ll be running two sheet lasers.”

-Original article published in the December issue of Canadian Fabricating and Welding Magazine.
+Article published in the December issue of Canadian Fabricating and Welding.